Observation of four top quark production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 Additional uncertainties are considered to account for a possible mismodeling in the jet multiplicity in \ttX production processes.
-Motivated by dedicated studies of the cross section ratio of \ttbar production in association with additional \PQb jets and light-flavor or gluon jets~\cite{CMS:TOP-18-002} that find an underprediction of additional \PQb jets in simulated event samples, we assign a conservative uncertainty of 40\% as additional normalization uncertainty to the contributions of \ttW, \ttZ, and \ttH production with at least one additional \PQb jet at the particle level, uncorrelated between these processes.
-Dedicated theoretical studies have evaluated the possible mismodeling in the number of additional jets in \ttW production~\cite{Frederix:2021agh}, and we apply a corresponding additional uncertainty that reweights the \Njets distribution in \ttW production with an increase of up to 55\% in \twol events with seven or more jets.
+Motivated by dedicated studies of the cross section ratio of \ttbar production in association with additional \PQb and light jets~\cite{CMS:TOP-18-002} that find an underprediction of \ttbb events in simulated \ttbar event samples, we assign a conservative uncertainty of 40\% as additional normalization uncertainty to the contributions of \ttW, \ttZ, and \ttH production with at least one additional particle-level jet containing a \PQb hadron, identified using a ghost-matching procedure~\cite{CMS:NOTE-2017-004}, with a distance of $\DR>0.4$ to any parton-level \PQb quark from a top quark decay.
+This uncertainty is treated as uncorrelated between these processes.
+Dedicated theoretical studies have been performed to evaluate the possible mismodeling in the number of additional jets in \ttW production~\cite{Frederix:2021agh}.
+We include a one-sided variation of the \Njets distributions in \ttW production, derived as the difference between the normalized distributions predicted by the simulation used in this analysis and by Ref.~\cite{Frederix:2021agh}, as additional uncertainty.
+The scale factors describing this variation are between 0.92 at $\Njets=2$ and 1.55 at $\Njets\geq7$ in the \twol channel, and between 0.96 at $\Njets=2$ and 1.44 at $\Njets\geq6$ in the \threel channel.